 |Fruit Structure||Fleshy oval pads (pencas) growing one atop the other|

-Please continue reading to learn more about its possible medicinal benefits.
+Continue reading to learn more about the possible medicinal benefits of Prickly Pear.

 1. Boasts Various Anti Properties